- About Us

 The World Economic Forum, which brings together the most important actors of the global economy every year in the town of Davos in Switzerland's Graubünden Canton, ends today.

 Among the 40 participants who attended Davos from Turkey this year, there are many Turkish businessmen along with Prime Minister Mehmet Şimşek and Economy Minister Nihat Zeybekçi.
 While the main issue of the summit was "Sensitive and Responsible Leadership", economic growth, the establishment of a balance mechanism between the winners and losers of the market economy, the effects of digitalization on society, international business cooperation and more open and fair markets were the other significant topics.
-Also, topic of the "Fourth Industrial Revolution", the most controversial topic of the past year, came at the forefront of economic issues this year again.
+Also, the topic of the "Fourth Industrial Revolution", the most controversial topic of the past year, came at the forefront of economic issues this year again.

 Before the Davos Summit, the Global Risks Report (GRR) was published as a framework to determine the agenda and overall perspective of the Summit.
 According to the report, the weak economic recovery after the financial meltdown in 2008 is a part of the problem of the recently emerging "anti-establishment populist movements".
 On the other hand, the revival of economic growth is not enough to overcome the problems in the economy.